PrivacyShield/PrivacyShield-node/principles-docs/blocking-illegal-dangerous-domains.md

-This method can be used, optionally but enabled by default, to allow a node to block a certain content if dangerous and overall illegal (but without moralism about legal porns).
+This method can be used, optionally but enabled by default, to allow a node to block a certain content if dangerous and overall illegal (but without moralism about legal content ;)

 ---